kitft/funsearch/README.md

 - Another great one might be deepseek/deepseek-chat, which is competitive with claude-3-5-sonnet and much cheaper.
 - Either model is still relatively cheap: with codestral, 1 million output tokens is $0.6.
 - You can also pass in a model name from OpenAI or Anthropic, etc. If this doesn't work, have a look at models.py
-- One should be careful what functions are imorted at the start of the SPEC file, as this will be available to the priority function written by the LLM.
+- One should be careful what functions are imorted at the start of the SPEC file, as this will be available to the evolving function written by the LLM.
 You can change which functions and packages are allowed/blacklisted by changing evolve.py.
 -- By default, the following packages are allowed: 'itertools', 'numpy', 'np', 'math', 'functools', 'collections', 'random' -- By default the following functions are blacklisted: '\_\_import\_\_', 'breakpoint', 'compile', 'open', 'dir', 'eval', 'exec', 'globals', 'input', 'repr', 'np.savetxt', 'np.loadtxt', 'np.genfromtxt', 'np.fromfile', 'np.tofile', 'np.frombuffer', 'np.save', 'np.savez', 'np.savez_compressed', 'np.load'